 In order to manage the potential impact of this risk, the Group employs specific control processes to mitigate potential unexpected effects on operating margins that would arise in the event of inflationary tendencies in the market.

 These measures involve implementing adapted price-setting formulas, continuous monitoring of market variables through dedicated management and control departments and risk control through price hedging strategies, including the contracting of tariffs at fixed prices and the use of derivative hedging instruments.

-As a result of this risk control policy, at the 2017 reporting date Vidrala has hedging derivatives on energy commodities for a nominal equivalent of Euros 58 million.
+As a result of this risk control policy, at the 2018 reporting date Vidrala has hedging derivatives on energy commodities for a nominal equivalent of Euros 71 million.
+As a result of the existence of such contracts, effective until 2021, the Group estimates that it has approximately 45% of its expected exposure to changes in the energy markets during the mentioned period.